AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 bool retReason = false;

-// Value 0x1B into the TOKEN is added before jumping to HIBERNATE
+// Value 0x1B into the token is added before jumping to HIBERNATE

 if(0x1Bu == SRSS->unPWR_HIBERNATE.stcField.u8TOKEN)